rowen101/sli-monitoring/README.md

 - Run the application:
 - ```php artisan serve```
 - ```npm run dev```
-- You can now log in with user "john@example.com", password "password"
+- You can now log in with user "admin@admin.com", password "admin123"

 ## Authors